techidaily/site-buynow-info/source/_posts/the-all-new-dell-xps-13-7390-a-flexible-elegant-ultrabook-that-redefines-portability.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983446/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## **Price: A decent buy considering its versatility**

- The Kensun Portable Tire Inflator has an MSRP of $80 on Amazon, which is a good price for what you get.
-It’s not nearly as affordable as some budget models we’ve seen, such as the Audew Portable Air Compressor Pump, which will only run you $40, but it gives you the convenience of not having to be tethered to your car to inflate something.

 ## **Kensun Portable Tire Inflator vs. Jaco Digital Tire Inflator**